Fort Cornwallis

 Fort Cornwallis is a bastion fort in George Town, Penang, Malaysia, built by the British East India Company in the late 18th century.
-It is the largest standing fort in Malaysia.
-The fort never engaged in combat during its operational history.

-It was named after the then Lieutenant-General The 2nd Earl Cornwallis (1738–1805), the Governor-General of Bengal at the time of the fort's construction.
-He had also been involved in the American War of Independence, surrendering his army to George Washington at Yorktown in 1781.
-In 1792, Lord Cornwallis was later created The 1st Marquess Cornwallis, and promoted to the full rank of General in the British Army the following year.
-Lord Cornwallis later served, from 1798 to 1801, as the Lord Lieutenant of Ireland, where he oversaw the implementation of the Act of Union.
+Named after the then Lieutenant-General The 2nd Earl Cornwallis (1738–1805), the Governor-General of Bengal at the time of the fort's construction, it is the largest standing fort in Malaysia.
+The fort was built intended to respond to possible enemy threats during the Napoleonic Wars, a threat that in the end never materialised.
+The tourism fee to enter the fort costs RM10 for Malaysians and RM20 for foreigners.